Configuring the simulator

 Note that the simulator's IP address is displayed in the bottom of the simulator window.

 To change the size of the simulator so that it fits on your computer monitor:

-- In the Zoom level field, enter a percentage to reduce or increase the simulator size.
+- In the Zoom slider, change the percentage to reduce or increase the simulator size.

 - Click Apply.